mpcq-network/mpcq-json-rpc-relay/docs/configuration.md

 - **_NOTE:_** Replace the redacted operator ID and keys with your own.
 - **_NOTE 2:_** Default values for all other keys are sufficient, no need to set them.
 - **_NOTE 3:_** The above files have been provided for your convenience within the examples directory of this repo.
-For example, for the Hedera Testnet configuration, run this command in the root directory of this project: `cp ./docs/examples/.env.testnet.sample ./.env`
+For example, for the MPCQ Testnet configuration, run this command in the root directory of this project: `cp ./docs/examples/.env.testnet.sample ./.env`

 ## Testing